voschezang/coding-handbook/management-principles.md

     - Employees should have agency and be incentivized to be pro-active.
 Allow them to question everything.
     - The organization should be a community, where people interact.
+3. Ensuring the availability of resources (incl. in the future).

 Hence management styles can be oriented towards (1) leadership or (2) facilitation.
 In addition there might be a focus on a specific function, for example a product or project.
 The work will vary greatly dependent on the type of organization and the composition of teams.